aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **English name:** Edge pixels of Water bordering with Grassland within the 0.5 km landscape

-**Latvian name:** Ūdenstilpju malu ar zālājiem garums 0,5 km ainavā
+**Latvian name:** Ūdenstilpju malu ar zālājiem pikseļu skaits 0,5 km ainavā

 **Procedure:** The total edge within a 500 m radius around the analysis grid cell is calculated as the area-weighted sum of the [analysis cells](#ch06.170) inside the